 Video of dive in Raja Ampat

-2. Costa Rica: la Isla del Coco
+2. Costa Rica: La Isla del Coco

-La Isla del Coco, better known as Cocos, is one of the most unique and spectacular scuba diving trips.
+La Isla del Coco, better known as Cocos, is one of the most unique and spectacular scuba diving places.
 It is an island situated in the Pacific Ocean, 300 miles from Costa Rica, the country it belongs to.

 3. Australia: The Great Barrier Reef